sergeyk/vislab/tasks.md

 Features
 - add step to cache features to h5 and vw at the end of a feature computation run
-- move feature runtime stuff into aphrodite/features.py
+- DRY matlab feature code in aphrodite/features/misc.py
 - make featurization server: gets filename, outputs result back on queue
 - implement WHOG
 - compute WHOG on all datasets